GNB-UAM/CPG-feeding-Lymnaea/README.md

 ##### Complete circuit with synapses
 	./feeding_cpg -connection 4 -file_name ./data/complete_syn -integrator -e -dt 0.001 -c_so 8.5 -c_n1m 6 -c_n2v 2 -c_n3t 0 -secs_dur 10

-The recorded file includes each neuron voltage in the soma and the synaptic current received.
+The recorded file includes each neuron voltage in the soma and the synaptic current received (connection=4).

 ##### Complete circuit without ramp
 	./feeding_cpg -connection 5 -file_name ./data/complete_syn -integrator -e -dt 0.001 -c_so 8.5 -c_n1m 6 -c_n2v 2 -c_n3t 0 -secs_dur 10

+The recorded file includes each neuron voltage and ramp stimulation current is not included (connection>=5).

 ### Plot Utils
 In directory utils you can find some code in python to visualized the generated data during the simulation.

-Plot last file generated in data/ using Python3.6
+Plot last file generated in data/ using Python3.6.
+It is plotted in both modes: no-spike and spike.

-	make plot_last or sh plot_last.sh
+	make plot_last or sh ./utils/plot_last.sh

-Plot file with file_name in path.
+Plot file with file_name.
 If path is not specified, file generated in data/ using Python3.6 will be plotted.

 	python3 plot.py <path> <file_name>

 Plot file with file_name in path with the spikes detected.
 If path is not specified, file generated in data/ using Python3.6 will be plotted.

 	python3 plot_with_spikes.py <path> <file_name>

+Warning:
+This plotting tool might have difficulties plotting large files, you can use other plotting tools such as gnunplot.

 ### Developed by ###
 Alicia Garrido Peña, PhD in Universidad Autónoma de Madrid.
 Grupo de Neurocomputación biológica (GNB)